35 km one way

 Distance: 2.5 km

-Port Levy saddle to Rod Donald Hut takes you through beautiful old growth tōtara forest at Waipuna Saddle and on to Rod Donald Hut which you can prebook for an overnight stay or visit as a day walk.
+Port Levy saddle to Rod Donald Hut takes you through beautiful old growth tōtara forest at Waipuna Saddle and on to Rod Donald Hut.
+You can prebook this hut for an overnight stay or visit as a day walk.

 The Rod Donald Hut is on private land belonging to the Rod Donald Banks Peninsula Trust and protected by a QEII National Trust covenant.
 As with Packhorse Hut, bunks must be pre-booked through this website, but day walkers are welcome to visit.